International currencies. Exchange rates. Trading fees. Daily fluctuations.

-Maybe that’s why fintech and travel tech converge quite often.
-On the consumer end of the scale, fintech solutions like Monzo and Revolut have simplified travel money massively.
-But there’s always been a gap for business travel payments, which have until recently relied on corporate credit cards, and reimbursed personal payments for anything in-policy.
+At the consumer end of the scale, fintech solutions like Monzo and Revolut have massively simplified travel money.
+But there’s always been a gap for business travel payments which have, until recently, relied on corporate credit cards and reimbursed personal payments.

-Virtual cards have been around for a long time, but they haven’t always been user friendly or easy to integrate.
-That’s changing as tech matures – and once again, fintech and travel technology have converged to solve common problems.
+Virtual cards (vCards) have been around for a while, but they haven’t always been user friendly or easy to integrate.
+That’s changing as tech matures and fintech and travel technology have converged to solve common problems.

-This makes it especially useful for corporate travel – because any expenses incurred are limited to the travel period, and not beyond.
+This makes it especially useful for corporate travel – because any expenses incurred are limited to the travel period.
 This offers excellent fraud, loss and theft protection.

-But that’s not all; for TMCs and booking agents, Vcards offer enhanced behind the scenes processing, making expenses easier to manage and track, as well as a better travel experience for teams on the road.
+For TMCs and booking agents, vCards offer enhanced behind the scenes processing, making expenses easier to manage and track, as well as a better travel experience for teams on the road.

 What other problems do virtual cards solve?

-Handling expense accounts after the fact, with traditional payment methods, can be time consuming and result in errors.
-Keeping, digitising and storing receipts, checking them off against the travel policy – it’s a long process.
-Issuing a company credit card doesn’t necessarily fix everything, either, adding more risk to the situation.
+With traditional payment methods, handling expense accounts after the fact can be time consuming and result in errors.
+Keeping, digitising and storing receipts then checking them off against the travel policy – it’s a long process.
+Issuing a company credit card doesn’t necessarily fix everything either, adding more risk to the situation.

 Vcards allow expenses to be settled immediately, without the need for receipts or expense claim submissions.
-This is way more convenient for everyone – not just the traveller and the vendor, but accounts and finance, too, as it saves them so much time.
+This is more convenient for everyone – not just the traveller and the vendor, but accounts and finance too, as it saves them so much time.

-Specifically to hotel bookings, Vcards circumvent Strong Customer Authentication, which makes hotel booking transactions in the EU faster and less complicated – but the benefits go deeper…
+Specifically to hotel bookings, vCards circumvent Strong Customer Authentication, which makes hotel booking transactions in the EU faster and less complicated – but the benefits can go deeper.

-The tech company in question was suffering through numerous booking processes, inconsistent billing processes to hotels, and having to manage overly complex expense balances.
+The tech company in question was struggling with numerous booking challenges, inconsistent billing processes to hotels and having to manage overly complex expense balances.

 By simply moving to a virtual card platform, this tech giant was able to push all hotel payments through a single solution – while tracking, monitoring and reconciling all traveller spend in a single source.